Royal Ashdown Forest Golf Club

 Tom Doak recommends golf architecture students pay special attention to the routing and bunkering (or lack thereof as the case may be...)
-There are parallels to Pine Valley with the suggesting the '5th, 6th, 7th, 12th and 17th would fit nicely' without being out of place!
+He finds parallels with Pine Valley suggesting the '5th, 6th, 7th, 12th, and 17th would fit nicely without being out of place!

 Golf Course Review